Which One Serves You Best?

 Can metal studs be load-bearing?

 Yes, metal studs are uniquely engineered, so without a doubt.
-When wondering about how much specific weight the walls can hold, then…there is not a cut and dry answer to this question, since the there are varying types of metal studs and load capabilities.
+When wondering about how much specific weight the walls can hold, then…there is not a cut and dry answer to this question since there are varying types of metal studs and load capabilities.
 As a rule, the taller the metal studs, the less weight than can support, which simply calls for more studs spaced closely together.
 However, metal studs are strong enough to support your walls and any added décor.
-The fact that metal building are capable of withstanding extreme weather conditions attests to the core strength of metal studs.
+The fact that metal buildings are capable of withstanding extreme weather conditions attests to the core strength of metal studs.

 Can metal studs be used outside?

 Yes, the most commonly used and time-tested method of utilizing metal studs outdoors is by incorporating them into metal carports.
 Carports are an extremely durable and cheaper alternative to steel garages.
 Their durability is all thanks to its metal studs.

 If you use wood studs, especially in the south, you must worry about the temperature and humidity levels.
 High temperatures coupled with high humidity cause the wood to shrink and expand.
 Industrialized metal remains constant regardless the temperature and humidity level.
 Another factor is that metal studs easier meet the fire-rating municipality criteria.

 Metal studs are way stronger than wood.
 Metal also requires a lot more carpentry skills than wood due to its unique strength and engineering.